quicwg/base-drafts/draft-ietf-quic-recovery.md

 - MUST ignore the ACK Delay field of the ACK frame for packets sent in the Initial and Handshake packet number space.

+- MUST ignore the peer's max_ack_delay until the handshake is confirmed,

-- MUST use the lesser of the value reported in ACK Delay field of the ACK frame and the peer's max_ack_delay transport parameter.
+- MUST use the lesser of the acknowledgement delay and the peer's max_ack_delay after the handshake is confirmed,

-- MUST NOT apply the adjustment if the resulting RTT sample is smaller than the min_rtt.
-This limits the underestimation that a misreporting peer can cause to the smoothed_rtt.
+- MUST NOT apply the adjustments above if the resulting round-trip time sample is smaller than the min_rtt.
+This limits the underestimation of the smoothed_rtt because of a misreporting peer.

 smoothed_rtt and rttvar are computed as follows, similar to {{?RFC6298}}.